lmeullibre/gp-metronome-extracter/README.md

 # Guitar Pro Metronome Generator

-A Python script that generates a metronome track from Guitar Pro files, taking into account tempo changes throughout the piece.
+A Python script that generates a metronome track from Guitar Pro files.
 ## Features

 - Extracts tempo information from Guitar Pro (.gp) files